RobertFrenken/HELICS-Examples/python/market_game/market_game.md

 The Market maker will publish a price each time step.
 Each house federate subscribes to this price.
 Each house federate publishes a consumption.
 This continues for 24 steps representing each hour starting at midnight.
 Each house is free to define the algorihthm or methods used to adjust the battery charging/discharging and modulate the demand used by the house as a function of price.
 The federate also knows the load profile used by the house and the current state of charge of the battery.

 Given it is a game the market maker also generates the demand curves for each federate so it knows the demand curve and will be monitoring the state of charge of the battery for each federate to compute the score at the end of the game.
 And ensure no one is cheating.
+Penalty costs will be assessed if the returned load is invalid.
+Which means it exceeds the battery charge/discharge rates or the available capacity.
+The penalty is $10 per kWh exceeding the allowed battery specification.